 Admittedly, Forza 5 doesn’t require a constant web connection to play, even though you do need to log in to download a fairly heft day-one update to get you started.
 But being connected to the net has a sizeable impact on the game’s features, even when you aren’t playing directly against other players.

 So what would happen in, say, three years, should Forza 5’s creators decide to stop supporting it?
 Presumably, a lack of server support for Forza 5 would mean that its Drivatar feature would cease to work, as well as several other in-game elements.
-In this hypothetical version of the future, anyone attempting to install and play the game for the first time (having purchased it from a second-hand shop, say) wouldn’t be able to get the thing running, since it wouldn’t be able to download that vital day-one patch update.
+In this hypothetical version of the future, anyone attempting to install and play the game for the first time (having purchased it from a second-hand store, say) wouldn’t be able to get the thing running, since it wouldn’t be able to download that vital day-one patch update.

 Again, Forza 5 is but one example of a modern game that relies heavily on the web to run, and it’s by no means the only title to do so.
 But the shut-down of GT5’s multiplayer servers is a timely reminder of how reliant we’ve become on the creators and publishers of the games we purchase.
 Where buying a game once meant that it was ours to keep and play whenever we wanted, we’ve now arrived at a point where games increasingly have a shelf-life.

 I could fire up my Nintendo 64 and play a game of the 16-year-plus GoldenEye if I felt like it, but after the 28th January, I’ll no longer be able to play a round of MAG on my PS3 – a game which, perversely, celebrates its fourth birthday this very month.